250evelyne/python-final-project-2024/proposal.md

 ## Project Description

-The Recipe Manager and Meal Planner is a web application designed to help users store, manage, and plan their meals efficiently.
-The application allows users to save their favorite recipes, categorize them by type (e.g., breakfast, lunch, dinner), and generate meal plans on a weekly or daily basis.
+The Recipe Manager and Meal Planner is a web application designed to help users store, manage, and plan their meals efficiently based in their nutritional interests(gaining weight, losing weight).
+The application allows users to save their favorite recipes, categorize them by type (e.g., breakfast, lunch, dinner, snacks), and generate meal plans on a weekly or daily basis.
 The app also includes a feature for automatically generating shopping lists based on the meal plan, and it can calculate nutritional information for each recipe, making meal planning both convenient and health-conscious.

 ## Main Idea